lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 where $$\text{merge}[]$$ is implemented as depth-wise concatenation in the [paper](https://arxiv.org/abs/1711.00436).

-Same as NASNet, experiments in [Liu et al 2017](https://arxiv.org/abs/1711.00436) focused on discovering good cell architecture within a predefined "macro" structure with repeated modules.
+Same as NASNet, experiments in [Liu et al (2017)](https://arxiv.org/abs/1711.00436) focused on discovering good cell architecture within a predefined "macro" structure with repeated modules.
 They showed that the power of simple search methods (e.g. random search or evolutionary algorithms) can be substantially enhanced using well-designed search spaces.

-[Cai et al. 2018b](https://arxiv.org/abs/1806.02639) proposed a tree-structure search space using path-level network transformation.
+[Cai et al (2018b)](https://arxiv.org/abs/1806.02639) propose a tree-structure search space using path-level network transformation.
 Each node in a tree structure defines an *allocation* scheme for splitting inputs for child nodes and a *merge* scheme for combining results from child nodes.
 The path-level network transformation allows replacing a single layer with a multi-branch motif if its corresponding merge scheme is add or concat.

 ![Path-level network transformation]({{ '/assets/images/path-level-network-transformations.png' | relative_url }})